 Further information can also be found in HSBC's User Guide on Principal Adverse Impacts available on the website at: www.assetmanagement.hsbc.com/about-us/responsible-investing - select your location and then choose Policies and Disclosures.

-The investment strategy guides investment decisions based on factors such as investment global economy ("Sustainable Companies").
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

 What investment strategy does this financial product follow?